 - HC-1.3.7 To meet its obligations under Rule HC-1.3.3 above, the full Board should meet once every quarter to address the Board's responsibilities for management oversight and performance monitoring.
 Furthermore, Board rules should require members to step down if they are not actively participating in Board meetings.
 Board members are reminded that non attendance at board meetings does not absolve them of their responsibilities as directors.
 It is important that each individual director should allocate adequate time and effort to discharge his responsibilities.
 All Directors are expected to contribute actively to the work of the Board in order to discharge their responsibilities and should make every effort to attend board meetings where major issues are to be discussed.
 Banks are encouraged to amend their Articles of Association to provide for telephonic and videoconference meetings.
-Participation in board meetings by means of video or telephone conferencing is regarded as attendance and may be recorded as such. - HC-1.3.8 All locally incorporated banks are required to submit, on an annual basis, as an attachment to the year-end quarterly PIR, a report recording the meetings during the year by their Board of Directors.
+Participation in board meetings by means of video or telephone conferencing is regarded as attendance and may be recorded as such. - HC-1.3.7A At least half the Board meetings of Bahraini conventional bank licensees in any twelve-month period must be held in the Kingdom of Bahrain. - HC-1.3.8 All locally incorporated banks are required to submit, on an annual basis, as an attachment to the year-end quarterly PIR, a report recording the meetings during the year by their Board of Directors.
 For a sample report, refer to Appendix BR-10. - HC-1.3.9 The Chairman is responsible for the leadership of the Board, and for the efficient functioning of the Board.
 The chairman must ensure that all directors receive an agenda, minutes of prior meetings, and adequate background information in writing before each board meeting and when necessary between meetings.
 Therefore it is vital that the Chairman commit sufficient time to perform his role effectively.
 All directors must receive the same board information.
 At the same time, directors have a legal duty to inform themselves and they must ensure that they receive adequate and timely information and must study it carefully (See also HC-7 for other duties of the Chairman). - HC-1.3.10 The board should have no more than 15 members, and should regularly review its size and composition to assure that it is small enough for efficient decision making yet large enough to have members who can contribute from different specialties and viewpoints.
 The board should recommend changes in board size to the shareholders when a needed change requires amendment of the conventional bank licensee's Memorandum of Association.